pivotal/docs-platform-automation/docs/concepts/stemcell-handling.md

     used with that product.

-2. Run the [upload-product][upload-product] and [stage-product][stage-product] tasks to get the resources into Ops Manager.
+2. Run the [upload-product][upload-product] and [stage-product][stage-product] tasks to get the resources into Tanzu Operations Manager.

 3. Run the [upload-stemcell][upload-stemcell] task.

-    To upload the stemcell to Ops Manager without associating it with any product, the [`upload-stemcell`][upload-stemcell] task will need to be executed with the `FLOATING_STEMCELL: false` flag set.
+    To upload the stemcell to Tanzu Operations Manager without associating it with any product, the [`upload-stemcell`][upload-stemcell] task will need to be executed with the `FLOATING_STEMCELL: false` flag set.